kishor-17168/Advanced-Multivariate-Data-Analysis-with-Python/README.md

 <br>The full code is available in the [Problem-9_Correspondance Analysis with USArrests dataset.ipynb](https://github.com/kishor-17168/Advanced-Multivariate-Data-Analysis-with-Python/blob/main/Problem-9_Correspondance%20Analysis%20with%20USArrests%20dataset.ipynb) file.<br>
 <br>Go back to **Table of Contents** [here](#table-of-contents)<br>

+##12- Conclusion
+This analysis demonstrated the application of various multivariate techniques to explore and interpret complex datasets.
+Methods such as PCA, Canonical Correlation Analysis, Factor Analysis, DBSCAN clustering, and Multidimensional Scaling effectively reduced dimensionality, revealed underlying patterns, and identified meaningful relationships among variables.
+These approaches provide valuable insights for data-driven decision-making and further research.